MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Customer Approval:**

+    - In Case and Task Management, Retirement Process will move to Customer Approval stage, Customer or User will Approve from Case Management, Once Approved in Case Management, it will moved to UnderProcessing Stage.

     - In this stage, Waiting for Customer Approval to process Employee Retirement.
-Once the Customer Approved then moved to under processing.
+Once the Customer Approved then moved to under processing stage.

       - *In The action field is following to,*